Retained Life Estate

 - They may deduct up to 30% of their adjusted gross income in the year of the gift.
 If they cannot use their entire deduction in the year of their gift, they may carry forward the balance for up to five additional years.

-- They will provide major support to Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth, currently worth $600,000.
+- They will provide major support to Dartmouth Health and/or Geisel School of Medicine at Dartmouth, currently worth $600,000.

 - Their home is no longer in their estate, potentially saving estate taxes.